AMPTV and First Channel

 | Highlights Available | Yet to be confirmed |

-AMPTV looks workable without cable because the broadcaster's own site already promotes live and app access alongside the normal TV channel.
+AMPTV looks workable without cable because the broadcaster's own site already promotes live access alongside the normal TV channel, and the network has also described free iOS and Android app routes.
 That gives Armenian fans a direct legal route beyond a set-top box.

 The only part still missing is the final World Cup package detail.
 The platform path is visible now, but exact match placement and any sign-in rules should still be checked once the tournament schedule is posted.

-Current 2026 broadcaster lists place AMPTV in Armenia, and Public Television of Armenia already provides clear official access through First Channel, the schedule page, live viewing, and its apps section.
+Current 2026 broadcaster lists place AMPTV in Armenia, and Public Television of Armenia already provides clear official access through First Channel, the schedule page, live viewing, and free iOS and Android app routes.

 | Stage | Dates |